dangilbert/action-dart-analyze/README.md

   - Options: `'false'`, `'true'`.
   - Optional.
   - Default: `'false'`.
+- `include-unchanged-files`: If set to `'true'`, it will include existing, unchanged files in the analysis.
+  - Options: `'false'`, `'true'`.
+  - Optional.
+  - Default: `'false'`.
 - `emojis`: `'false'` will remove the emojis from the comment.
   - Options: `'true'`, `'false'`.
   - Optional.